andreoliwa/nitpick/docs/defaults.rst

     # See https://pre-commit.com for more information
     # See https://pre-commit.com/hooks.html for more hooks

-    [nitpick.files."pre-commit-config.yaml"]
+    [nitpick.files.present]
-    missing_message = "Create the file with the contents below, then run 'pre-commit install'"
+    ".pre-commit-config.yaml" = "Create the file with the contents below, then run 'pre-commit install'"

 pre-commit_ (Python hooks)
 --------------------------